gatsbyjs/gatsby/docs/contributing/docs-contributions/docs-structure.md

 Sometimes, a single concept will require some combination of these documentation types.
 For example, the `gatsby-plugin-image` documentation includes the following pieces:

-- A Reference Guide to explain the plugin API and all its options.
+- [Gatsby Image plugin](/docs/reference/built-in-components/gatsby-plugin-image/): A Reference Guide to explain the plugin API and all its options.
-- A How-To Guide to show practical examples of how to use the plugin.
+- [Using the Gatsby Image plugin](/docs/how-to/images-and-media/using-gatsby-plugin-image/): A How-To Guide to show practical examples of how to use the plugin.

 ### Other types of documentation